mikwielgus/topola/INSTALL.md

 #### Enabling contracts

 To enable contracts, simply add a `--no-default-features` switch.
-This switches off a default feature that prevents contracts from executing.
-For example, to build tests with contracts, simply run
+This switches off a default feature called `disable_contracts` that was expanding every contract to a no-op during Rust's macro expansion.
+For instance, to build tests with contracts, simply run

     cargo test --no-default-features

 Of course, you can enable contracts for any build target.
-For instance, the following command will build the Topola's GUI application with debug profile and contracts enabled:
+For example, the following command will build the Topola's GUI application with debug profile and contracts enabled: